dotnet/csharpstandard/standard/variables.md

 Because a discard has no name, the only reference to the variable it represents is the expression that introduces it.

-> *Note*: A discard can however be passed as an `out` argument, allowing the corresponding output parameter to denote its associated storage location. *end note*
+> *Note*: A discard can however be passed as an output argument, allowing the corresponding output parameter to denote its associated storage location. *end note*

 A discard is not initially assigned, so it is always an error to access its value.